Commercial Filming & Media

 Remotely piloted aircraft of UAVs, also commonly referred to as 'drones', are becoming increasingly popular particularly those fitted with camera equipment which allows both professional and amateur operators to capture aerial footage.

-The purpose of the Unmanned Aerial Vehicles Policy is to provide Rottnest Island Authority (RIA) with a framework to manage the use of Unmanned Aerial Vehicles (UAVs) on Rottnest Island.
+Under the Rottnest Island Authority’s UAV policy, drones may be used for commercial filming pending approval by the Rottnest Island Authority.
+The purpose of the Unmanned Aerial Vehicles Policy is to provide the Rottnest Island Authority (RIA) with a framework to manage the use of Unmanned Aerial Vehicles (UAVs) on Rottnest Island.

-All drone usage for commercial filming must be outlined when submitting Filming application forms, and must be supported by a Risk Management Plan which will be reviewed by the RIA General Manager – Environment, Heritage, Risk and Safety.
-A risk management plan is required to be completed so that your relevant risk management controls can be assessed for suitability prior to operation.
+All drone usage for commercial filming must be outlined when submitting the Commercial Filming Permit Application Form, and must be supported by a risk management plan which will be reviewed by the RIA Fire & Emergency Services Manager.
+A risk management plan is a mandatory requirement if a UAV / drone is to be used as part of filming, so that your relevant risk management controls can be assessed for suitability prior to operation.

 The use of UAVs is regulated by the Civil Aviation Safety Authority (CASA) through the Civil Aviation Safety Regulations 1988 (Commonwealth law).
-In accordance with CASA regulations UAVs are prohibited from flying within 5.5kms from an airfield; other relevant regulations are outlined in the policy.
+In accordance with CASA Regulations, UAVs are prohibited from flying within 5.5kms from a controlledaerodrome.
+Other relevant regulations are outlined in the Policy.

-As there is an operating airport on Rottnest Island, the UAV exclusion zone rules out most of the Island apart from the West End.
+As there is an operating aerodrome on Rottnest Island, the UAV exclusion zone rules out most of the Island apart from the West End.
 However, as Rottnest Island is highly valued by its visitors as a tranquil environment and sanctuary for people to relax, the RIA will monitor and limit the use of UAVs on the Island, including West End.
-If you wish to use a drone on the Island for filming purposes, please read the Drone Policy and notify the RIA when sending in your Filming application.
+If you wish to use a drone on the Island for filming purposes, please read the Drone Policy and notify the RIA when sending in your Commercial Filming Application Permit form.

 Please note that drone applications may take up to one month to be approved.
 To avoid delays, please ensure you have sent in a Filming application form and all documents as per Annex A (page 5), as well as a Risk Management Plan for drone usage.